 Issues expressed by participants included air quality, lights, noise, and ground vibrations changing the migration of birds, bees, and other wildlife.
-New recreational opportunities may be possible for open-loop systems, but safety concerns prohibit recreational opportunities for closed-loop PSH.
+New recreational opportunities may be possible near open-loop systems, but safety concerns prohibit recreational opportunities for closed-loop PSH.

-Socioeconomics
+Socioeconomics Background

 PSH facilities are usually located in rural areas with low population density and often few services.
 When large facilities are constructed, there is an increase in the number of construction and other workers, as well as vehicles and large equipment.
-Workers may be unable to find sufficient housing or services such as food stores, fuel stations, banks, and the like.
-Pollution from the vehicles exhaust may increase, and increased traffic could disrupt school traffic.
+Workers may be unable to find sufficient housing, capacity in local schools if they bring their families, or services such as food stores, fuel stations, banks, and the like.
+Pollution from vehicle exhaust may increase, and increased traffic could disrupt school traffic.
 Safety becomes an issue.

-Invited experts and published literature point to socioeconomic potential impacts such as increased traffic from workers and construction vehicles on local roads, leading to school traffic disruption.
-As stated above there may be housing or service shortages, stressing local resources of small communities.
+Invited experts and published literature point to potential socioeconomic impacts such as increased traffic from workers and construction vehicles on local roads, leading to school traffic disruption.
+As stated above there may be housing or service shortages that stress the local resources of small communities.

-Mitigation strategies to help remedy increased traffic concerns include monitoring traffic conditions, implementing shuttle bus use, using staggered work shifts, and avoiding travel when local schools begin and end their day.
-If possible, constructing more housing and essential service would be useful, although it may become a problem once construction is completed.
+Mitigation strategies to help remedy the impact of increased traffic include monitoring traffic conditions, implementing shuttle bus use, using staggered work shifts, and avoiding travel when local schools begin and end their day.
+If possible, constructing more housing and essential service would be useful, although this solution may become a problem once PSH construction is completed and the workforce departs.